EarthByte/paleotopo-data-assimilation/README.md

 This repository implements the methodology described in:

-> Zhou, J., Müller, R. D. & Farahbakhsh, E. (in prep).  *Assimilating
-> crustal-thickness-derived elevations into PaleoDEMs: an open framework
-> for amplitude-corrected Phanerozoic paleotopography.*  Earth-Science
+> Zhou, J., Müller, R. D. & Farahbakhsh, E. (in prep).  *From qualitative to data-assimilated paleotopography: an open framework for amplitude-corrected Phanerozoic elevation models.*  Earth-Science
 > Reviews.

 The kinematic Scotese & Wright (2018) PaleoDEMs (S&W18) have a reasonable